 Sometimes, readers will unsubscribe from your emails, but they still want to follow your work in other formats, so it doesn’t hurt to thank them for subscribing and link to your website or suggest they follow you on social media instead.

-If you’d like, you can customize your email preamble with a banner image.
-Preambles are optional; if you add a preamble, it’ll appear at the top of every email you send out.
-For best results, we recommend using a 1100 x 220 PNG image.
+If you’d like, you can customize your emails with a banner, and paid newsletters can include a custom header and footer, which will appear at the top of every email you send out.
+You can edit these on your Settings page.
+For best results, we recommend using a 1100 x 220 PNG banner image.

 Write your first post